Accessing DOM Elements Tutorial

 getElementsByTagName()

-Another way to access multiple elements is via its HTML tag name using getElementsByTagName()
+Another way to access multiple elements is via its HTML tag name using getElementsByTagName().

 document.getElementsByTagName();